From time to time, I get questions about how I manage my station, let’s see if I can answer some of them.

 How do you manage where your students will go?

 This is my work board.
+It is no longer made by Really Good Stuff, but HERE is one that I think might be similar.
 It hangs on the wall.
 One side has my literacy stations, the other side has math stations.
 I simply flip it over.
 (Do you see the awesome gourds one of my students brought in?)

 I have 2 students to a station… but sometimes I have students work alone.
 Usually my lone rangers are because they have had trouble working cooperatively.
 This is usually my version of a partner “time out.”
 I try to keep this time out temporary.
 My experience has taught me that 3 is a crowd.
 I know other teachers have better luck with larger groups, but I prefer 2 to a station.